 Determining the release date and budget before development starts can be tricky particularly for new or young products where the product backlog contents are not known upfront.
 This blog post discusses the use of a measurable release goal and collaborative workshop to determine the launch date and the budget before the first sprint starts.

 Employing a traditional planning approach and trying to capture all requirements in detail upfront in the product backlog is not only error-prone when dealing with innovative products.
-It is also undesirable in an agile context where the product’s detailed functionality is discovered during the development through early and frequent customer and user feedback.
+It is also undesirable in an agile context where the product’s detailed functionality is discovered during the development through early and frequent user feedback.

-Step 1: Identify the Window of Opportunity
+Identify the Window of Opportunity

-Step 2: Determine the Budget
+Determine the Budget

-Step 3: Make a Go/No-go Decision
+Make a Go/No-go Decision

-Working with a release burndown chart validates the original plan.
-It allows the product owner to steer the project and to trade off time, budget and functionality.
-Note that quality is frozen in an agile context and must not be compromised.
-Quality compromises result in defective product increments, making it impossible to clearly see the progress and to release software early and frequently.
+Working with a release burndown chart validates the original plan, and it allows you as the product owner to steer the release and trade off time, budget and functionality.
+Note that quality is frozen in an agile context and should not be compromised: Quality compromises result in defective product increments, making it impossible to clearly see the progress and to release software early and frequently.